davidzwfu/netflix-clone/README.md

 # Netflix UI Clone

-Built to be nearly identical to the current Netflix UI (as of June 2024), with the biggest limitation obviously being the inability to stream videos/previews.
+Built to be nearly identical to the current Netflix UI (as of June 2024), with the limitation of being unable to stream videos/previews.

 The example JSON data used for titles was pulled from my own Netflix account.